 If you’re starting a blog, this would logically be the name of your blog.
 If you’re creating a freelancer website or personal website you can use your name or business name.

 Make sure to Google your domain name and see if anyone else is using it.
 You should also check if it’s available as a .com address on GoDaddy.
-Don’t worry about the prices here because when you register with SiteGround (Step 2 below) you’ll get your domain name for free.
-Also check social media to make sure you’ll be able to grab your handles.
+Don’t worry about the prices here because when you register with SiteGround (Step 2 below) you’ll get your domain name for FREE.
+Also check social media to make sure you’ll be able to grab your handles there.